hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

   # Define objective function
   prob = LeastSquaresProblem.from_tuples([(vmec.aspect, 7, 1),
-                                          (qs, 0, 1)])
+                                          (qs.residuals, 0, 1)])

 It can be seen that we are targeting an aspect ratio of 7.
-This objective function will be a sum of 2017 least-squares terms, 2016 of which correspond to symmetry-breaking Fourier modes of the Boozer spectrum, plus one additional term ``(vmec.aspect - 7) ** 2``.
+This objective function will be a sum of 44,353 least-squares terms, 44,352 of which correspond to the quasisymmetry residual on 63x64 grid points on the 11 flux surfaces targeted, plus one additional term ``(vmec.aspect - 7) ** 2``.
+(The 63x62 resolution is a default in :obj:`~simsopt.mhd.vmec_diagnostics.QuasisymmetryRatioResidual`.)
+This large number of residual terms is no problem - it introduces negligible computational cost compared to the cost of the equilibrium calculations, so we may as well use this high resolution.

 Finally, we solve the optimization problem::